-UC San Diego Medical Center in Hillcrest, the Veterans Affairs San Diego Healthcare System (VASDS) in La Jolla, Sulpizio Cardiovascular Center at UC San Diego Health in La Jolla, and Jacobs Medical Center in La Jolla.
+Residents rotate through UC San Diego Medical Center in Hillcrest, the Veterans Affairs San Diego Healthcare System (VASDHS) in La Jolla, the Jacobs Medical Center at UC San Diego Health in La Jolla, and the Sulpizio Cardiovascular Center at UC San Diego Health in La Jolla.

-In the intern year: 8-9 blocks; in the second year: 5-6 blocks and in the third year: 3-4 blocks.
+In the intern year: 8-9 blocks; in the second year: 5-6 blocks; and in the third year: 3-4 blocks.

 All categorical residents will be assigned to a continuity clinic for their three years at UC San Diego.
 At the majority of the sites, you will have your own patient panel and be the primary doctor for these patients.
-On average, you will have one full continuity clinic day per month during wards and ICU rotations, and 1-2 days of continuity clinic per week for outpatient or consult rotations.
+On average, you will have one full continuity clinic day per month during wards and ICU rotations and 1-2 days of continuity clinic per week for outpatient or consult rotations.
 This is done to minimize the burden of continuity clinic while on inpatient rotations, while maintaining a larger percentage of time available for elective rotations.
-We have approximately nine primary care sites for the continuity clinic rotation, including multiple UC San Diego Health and VASDHS locations.
+We have ten primary care sites for the continuity clinic rotation, including multiple UC San Diego Health and VASDHS locations.
 For those interested in clinics for Spanish-speaking or underserved patients, those options are available as well.

 Currently, UC San Diego does not use "X+Y" scheduling for internal medicine continuity clinics.
 This is to reserve as much time as possible for consult and outpatient electives instead of using outpatient time for the "+Y" continuity clinic weeks.
-The traditional scheduling of continuity clinics also provides for more potential scheduling flexibility for residents, as well as for better resident continuity during inpatient rotations.
+The traditional scheduling of continuity clinics also provides for more potential scheduling flexibility for residents as well as for better resident continuity during inpatient rotations.
 To help mitigate the demands of continuity clinic during inpatient rotations, UC San Diego utilizes an "accordion" schedule for continuity clinics.
 For inpatient rotations, residents attend continuity clinic for one full day per month.
-This full day of clinic eliminates the need for rushed inpatient work during the continuity clinic day and the need for mid-day driving to a clinic site.
-For outpatient and consult rotations, continuity clinic is more frequent and averages about 1-2 days per week.
+This full day of clinic eliminates the need for rushed inpatient work during the continuity clinic day and the need for midday driving to a clinic site.
+For outpatient and consult rotations, continuity clinic is more frequent and averages 1-2 days per week.

 Our patient population is very diverse.
 UC San Diego Medical Center in Hillcrest is a safety net hospital that cares for the underserved community, including significant homeless, immigrant, and HIV/AIDS populations.
-Jacobs Medical Center and the Sulpizio Cardiovascular Center are a referral center for the greater San Diego area, including many desert communities east of San Diego with large Hispanic populations.
-These experiences provide opportunities to speak Spanish on a regular basis, although translator services are always available.
+The Jacobs Medical Center and Sulpizio Cardiovascular Center at UC San Diego Health in La Jolla are referral centers for the greater San Diego area, including many desert communities east of San Diego with large Hispanic populations.
+These experiences provide opportunities to speak Spanish on a regular basis, although interpreter services are always available.

-Mentorship is an important part of your training and there are many great mentors who are accessible at UC San Diego.
-As an intern, you will be assigned to a faculty member who is interested in mentorship.
+Mentorship is an important part of your training, and there are many great mentors who are accessible at UC San Diego.
+As an intern, you will be assigned to a faculty member interested in mentorship.
 This will be your first mentor at UC San Diego, but you will be able to identify others as you establish your specialty and research interests.
-During the fall of intern year, the residency program hosts specialty and career meetings to help connect residents to research and career mentors.
+During the fall of intern year, the program hosts specialty and career meetings to help connect residents to research and career mentors.

-The program also offers $750 over the course of the program for conference travel, and up to $299 in reimbursement over the course of the program for MKSAP books.
+The program also offers $750 over the course of the program for conference travel, and up to $299 in reimbursement for MKSAP books.
 Please contact the residency office for reimbursement details.

 All interns and residents get four weeks of vacation each year, in the form of two 2-week blocks per year.

-All interns/residents are able to purchase a UC San Diego "B" parking pass for $90/month or a "A" parking pass for $103/month.
+All interns/residents are able to purchase a UC San Diego& "B" parking pass for $90/month or a "A" parking pass for $103/month.
 This allows for easy parking at all three hospital sites.

-Graduates of the UC San Diego Internal Medicine Residency Training Program are highly trained internists who have successfully pursued a wide variety of career paths, ranging from fellowships to primary care medicine, hospital medicine or global health.
+Graduates of the UC San Diego Internal Medicine Residency Training Program are highly trained internists who have successfully pursued a wide variety of career paths, ranging from fellowships to hospital medicine, primary care medicine, or global health.